-Prerequisites: GPA of 3.0 or higher
+Prerequisites: English 10 or English 10 Honors, GPA of 3.0 or higher college credits through Dual Enrollment

-Credits: 1 English Credit; 2 Verified English Credits with passing score on the End of Course SOL tests; 3 college credits through Dual Enrollment
+Credits: 1 English Credit; 2 Verified English Credits with passing score on the End of Course SOL tests; 3

 This course combines the content for English 11 (American Literature) and ENG 111 (College Composition I) - This course introduces students to the writing process and the fundamentals of the academic essay.
 It teaches students to refine topics; develop and support ideas; investigate, evaluate and incorporate appropriate resources; edit for effective style and usage; and determine appropriate approaches for a variety of contexts, audiences and purposes.
 Writing activities will include personal essays, arguments, summaries and paraphrases, documented essays and electronic communication.
 Students will also read a variety of works that survey the development of American literature.
 They will compare themes of various works and periods of literature and analyze expository materials for logical reasoning.
 In addition to many informal writing assignments, students will produce 20 pages of revised, graded text, including at least two documented essays in the first quarter.